-Bath anaerobic digestion of chlorella-scenedesmus^[15] at 35-50°C with hydraulic retention time (HRT) of 30 days and loading rate of 1.45-2.88 g VS L-1 J-1 yielded 0.17-0.32 L CH4 g VS-1 and the methane percentage was between 62% and 64%.
-This result is similar to the previous study^[16], where algal biomass was digested in a batch reactor at 35°C with HRT of 28 days and loading rate of 1 g VS L-1 J-1 produced 0.42 L CH4 g VS-1 and methane concentration of 72%.
-Using a continuously stirred reactor (CSTR)^[17] performed biomethanation using fresh Tretraselmis, dry Tretraselmis and dry Tretraselmis with NaCl at 35°C, HRT of 14 days and a loading rate of 2 g VS $L^{-1} J^{-1}$.
+Batch anaerobic digestion of chlorella-scenedesmus^[15] at 35-50°C with hydraulic retention time (HRT) of 30 days and loading rate of 1.45-2.88 g VS·L-1·J-1 yielded 0.17-0.32 L CH4 g VS-1 and the methane percentage was between 62% and 64%.
+This result is similar to the previous study^[16], where algal biomass was digested in a batch reactor at 35°C with HRT of 28 days and loading rate of 1 g VS L^{-1} J-1 produced 0.42 L CH4 g VS-1 and methane concentration of 72%.
+Using a continuously stirred reactor (CSTR)^[17] performed biomethanation using fresh Tretraselmis, dry Tretraselmis and dry Tretraselmis with NaCl at 35°C, HRT of 14 days and a loading rate of 2 g VS·L-1·J-1.
 The methane concentration of 72%-74% were constant for the three forms of substrate, however, the methane volume differs slightly.
 From the result, the addition of NaCl to dry Tretraselmis made no significant impact on methane yields.
-At temperature between 28-31°C and with HRT of 64 days, with using Chlorella-vulgaris as feedstock the study of anchez and Travieso^[18] yielded 0.31-0.35 L CH4 g VS-1 and 68%-75% methane concentration were This outcome is however similar to achieved. experiments conducted by Yen and Burne^[19], using Chlorella-scenesmus as substrate at 35°C in CSTR for 10 days with loading rate of 2-6 g VS $L^{-1} J^{-1}$, the methane were low compared to previous study^[18] and 69% methane concentration was achieved.
-Spirulina maxima was digested by Samson et al.^[20] in a semi-continuous reactor at 35°C in 33 days with loading rate of approximately 1 g VS $L^{-1} J^{-1}$.
+At temperature between 28-31°C and with HRT of 64 days, with using Chlorella-vulgaris as feedstock the study of Sanchez and Travieso 1993[18] yielded 0.31-0.35 L CH4 g VS-1 and 68%-75% methane concentration were achieved.
+This outcome is however similar to experiments conducted by Yen and Burne^[19], using Chlorella-scenesmus as substrate at 35°C in CSTR for 10 days with loading rate of 2-6 g VS·L-1·J-1, the methane were concentration low compared to previous study^[18] and 69% methane concentration was achieved.
+Spirulina maxima was digested by Samson et al.^[20] in a semi-continuous reactor at 35°C in 33 days with loading rate of approximately 1 g VS·L-1·J-1.
 The methane yield was 0.26 L CH4 g VS-1 and concentration between 68% and 72% was achieved.

-The percentage of methane in the biogas is in the range of 69%-75% for most studies, regardless of operating conditions and species, however most at 35° C and above.
+The percentage of methane in the biogas is in the range of 69%-75% for most studies, regardless of operating conditions and species, however most at 35°C and above.
 This exhibits a good attributes of conversion of algae into methane.
-The main factor on methane content in biogas is the pH level.
-For instance, more ammonia (NH3) released, the higher pH obtained; thus the methane content will also be high.
 Micro-algae digestion releases small amount of H2S than other organic matter, because they don't usually have sulphurated amino acids^[21].

-This study aimed to investigate the biomethane potentials of cyanobacteria (Gloethece Membranacea) and Chlorella at temperature lower than that in mostly reported studies (25° C).
+This study aimed to investigate the biomethane potentials of cyanobacteria (Gloethece Membranacea) and Chlorella at temperature lower than those reported in previous studies (25° C).
 Also to access the methane potential of cyanobacteria which are not readily reported in literature and would be compared with chlorella as single substrates at psychrophilic temperature (25° C).